MarceloNunes/faiska_server_symfony/README.md

 **Faiska** (*fah-is-kah*) Server - Symfony version
 ==============================================

 This is a PHP back-end project that showcases the use the **Symfony** framework.
-This project implements a RESTful API interface that server a basic login and user management.
+This project implements a RESTful API interface that serves a basic login and user management.

-The objective of the Faiska project is to provide a generic point for  starting new web applications.
-And what a better way to do that then implementing the login/user management services?
+Faiska Project is a personal workout routine for my programming skills, and keeping up to date with new tools in Web Development.
 The goal of the project is to develop exactly the same API using different back-end tools and frameworks (PHP/Symfony, PHP/Laravel, Node.js/Express, Python/Flask, etc) and create different front-end apps who consumes this API and implements its interface (Angular, React, Vue.js, Ionic, etc).

 ## API Documentation

-This source implements a RESTful API.
+This repository contains an implementation of a RESTful API.
 Refer to  **[api_doc.html](http://htmlpreview.github.io/?https://github.com/MarceloNunes/faiska_server_symfony/blob/master/api_doc.html)** for the API documentation.

 ## Installation instructions